Antelope County Courthouse

 Throughout its history, Antelope County has faced challenges such as droughts, economic downturns, and natural disasters.
 However, the resilience and determination of its residents have allowed the county to overcome these obstacles and thrive.
 Today, Antelope County continues to be a predominantly agricultural community, with a strong emphasis on livestock production, crop farming, and agribusiness.

-This timeline provides a condensed summary of the historical journey of Antelope County, Nebraska.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Antelope County, Nebraska.

 • 1855: Antelope County was established as an unorganized territory.